gitenter/gitenter/doc/requirements/StRS.md

 - [StRS-0018]{} The software shall assist various activities to establish, maintain, and use of the documentation system.
 - [StRS-0001]{StRS-0018} The software shall assist editing document.
-- [StRS-0036]{StRS-0001} The software shall support basic document formatting.
-- [StRS-0037]{StRS-0001} The software shall separate the content and the presentation of the documents.
 - [StRS-0020]{StRS-0001} The software shall give flexible for user to use their familiar word processors.
 - [StRS-0062]{StRS-0018} The software shall supporting document reading/viewing.
+- [StRS-0036]{StRS-0062} The software shall support basic document formatting.
+- [StRS-0037]{StRS-0001,StRS-0062} The software shall separate the content and the presentation of the documents.
 - [StRS-0045]{StRS-0018} The software shall support document reviewing and approval.
 - [StRS-0058]{StRS-0042,StRS-0045} The software shall support different project management procedures.
 - [StRS-0003]{StRS-0058} The software shall support waterfall life cycle model.
 - [StRS-0005]{StRS-0058} The software shall support Agile life cycle model.
 - [StRS-0061]{StRS-0018} The software shall supporting document achieving.
 - [StRS-0046]{StRS-0043,StRS-0018} The software shall support be used to track benchmark/version of documents.
-- [StRS-0004]{StRS-0043,StRS-0018} The software shall help recording and monitoring the evolution history of documents.

 - [StRS-0059]{StRS-0042} The software shall support different kind of documents.
 - [StRS-0002]{StRS-0059} The software shall be used for requirement engineering documents.